Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Business Licenses – The state of Michigan doesn’t have a general business license; however, many cities require a business license to operate.

-• Sales Tax License – Businesses selling products and certain services will need to register for a Sales Tax Permit with the Michigan Department of Treasury.
+• Sales Tax License – Businesses selling products and certain services will register for a Michigan Sales Tax License with the Michigan Department of Treasury.

 Step 11: File Annual Reports